rsharp-lang/languageserver/README.md

-# Rnb
+# R Language Server

-R# language notebook interpreter and html renderer
+R# language server for vscode UI and notebook interpreter and html renderer

 the entire notebook for R# language is a valid R# script, which can be running in R# environment directly.